Hemoprotein: Hemoglobin and myoglobin

-Hemoglobin and myoglobin are examples of hemeproteins that respectively transport and store of oxygen in mammals.
+Hemoglobin and myoglobin are examples of hemeproteins that respectively transport and store of oxygen in mammals and in some fish.
 Hemoglobin is a quaternary protein that occurs in the red blood cell, whereas, myoglobin is a tertiary protein found in the muscle cells of mammals.
 Although they might differ in location and size, their function are similar.
 Being hemeproteins, they both contain a heme prosthetic group.

 His-F8 of the myoglobin, also known as the proximal histidine, is covalently bonded to the 5th coordination position of the iron.
 Oxygen interacts with the distal His by way of a hydrogen bond, not a covalent one.
 It binds to the 6th coordination position of the iron, His-E7 of the myoglobin binds to the oxygen that is now covalently bonded to the iron.
 The same is true for hemoglobin; however, being a protein with four subunits, hemoglobin contains four heme units in total, allowing four oxygen molecules in total to bind to the protein.

 Myoglobin and hemoglobin are globular proteins that serve to bind and deliver oxygen using a prosthetic group.
 These globins dramatically improve the concentration of molecular oxygen that can be carried in the biological fluids of vertebrates and some invertebrates.

 Differences occur in ligand binding and allosteric regulation.

 Myoglobin

-Myoglobin is found in vertebrate muscle cells.
+Myoglobin is found in vertebrate muscle cells and is a water-soluble globular protein.
 Muscle cells, when put into action, can quickly require a large amount of oxygen for respiration due to their energy requirements.
 Therefore, muscle cells use myoglobin to accelerate oxygen diffusion and act as localized oxygen reserves for times of intense respiration.
 Myoglobin also stores the required amount of oxygen and makes it available for the muscle cell mitochondria.

 Hemoglobin

 In vertebrates, hemoglobin is found in the cytosol of red blood cells.
 Hemoglobin is sometimes referred to as the oxygen transport protein, in order to contrast it with myoglobin, which is stationary.

-In vertebrates, oxygen is taken into the body by the tissues of the lungs, and passed to the red blood cells in the bloodstream.
+In vertebrates, oxygen is taken into the body by the tissues of the lungs, and passed to the red blood cells in the bloodstream where it's used in aerobic metabolic pathways.
 Oxygen is then distributed to all of the tissues in the body and offloaded from the red blood cells to respiring cells.
 The hemoglobin then picks up carbon dioxide to be returned to the lungs.
 Thus, hemoglobin binds and off-loads both oxygen and carbon dioxide at the appropriate tissues, serving to deliver the oxygen needed for cellular metabolism and removing the resulting waste product, CO2.

-Cytochrome c oxidase
+Neuroglobin

-Cytochrome c oxidase is an enzyme embedded in the inner membrane of mitochondria.
-Its main function is to oxidise the cytochrome c protein.
-Cytochrome c oxidase contains several metal active sites.
+Found in neurons, neuroglobin is responsible for driving nitric oxide to promote neuron cell survival Neuroglobin is believed to increase the oxygen supply for neurons, sustaining ATP production, but they also function as storage proteins.